awpratten/magicdaffodils/content/_index.md

 ---

 The band is keen to investigate performance and recording opportunities.
-Email to [info@address.com](mailto:info@address.com)
+Email to [info@magicdaffodils.ca](mailto:info@magicdaffodils.ca)

 ![In Action](/images/mdAtHighStreet.jpg)